 The problem of data collection can be divided into two major paradigms.
-Data collection with aggregation ([25, 42]) allows each sensor node to accumulate the messages of its descendants and then pass only one fixed-size message towards the base station.
-The second paradigm, is data gathering without aggregation ([29, 30]) which requires that all messages initiated by the sensors will eventually reach the base station.
+Data collection with aggregation ([21], [39]) allows each sensor node to accumulate the messages of its descendants and then pass only one fixed-size message towards the base station.
+The second paradigm, is data gathering without aggregation ([25], [26]) which requires that all messages initiated by the sensors will eventually reach the base station.

-Our main objective in this paper is to construct efficient communication backbones for singleand multi-hop data collection with aggregation in WSNs for random sensor node deployments, while measuring the efficiency based on the next three metrics.
+Our main objective in this paper is to construct efficient communication backbones for single- and multi-hop data collection with aggregation in WSNs for both random and arbitrary sensor node deployments, while measuring the efficiency based on the next three metrics.

-- The transport capacity metric represents the sum of rate-distance products over all the active links.
-It is measured in bit-meters and was first introduced by [20].
-The idea behind this measure is to capture both the notion of the overall rate and distance that the information travels in a network. - Hop-diameter is another important metric which reflects the depth of the data gathering tree, i.e. the maximum number of hops from any of the sensor nodes to the base station. - Total energy consumption is probably one of the most important parameters of a WSN as the sensor nodes are often deployed in areas where battery replacement is infeasible [8].
+- The transport capacity metric represents the sum of ratedistance products over all the active links.
+It is measured in bit-meters and was first introduced by [16].
+The idea behind this measure is to capture both the notion of the overall rate and distance that the information travels in a network. - Hop-diameter is another important metric which reflects the depth of the data gathering tree, i.e. the maximum number of hops from any of the sensor nodes to the base station. - Total energy consumption is probably one of the most important parameters of a WSN as the sensor nodes are often deployed in areas where battery replacement is infeasible [7].
 Wireless communication is a major contributer to the energy budget of a node.
 In this paper we focus on minimize the total energy consumed by all nodes for communication purposes.